 “I have been personally affected by the hurt and disappointment you have expressed, all of which have informed our actions.
 I have sought your understanding, your advice, your patience and your forgiveness,” he said.

-Contributing to this story was Mike Matvey, staff writer at The Evangelist, newspaper of the Diocese of Albany.
+Contributing to this story was Mike Matvey at The Evangelist, newspaper of the Diocese of Albany.